Real-Time Dam Levels

 Current Weather & Evaporation Impact

-The weather around the catchment is currently recording 18°C. With 0mm of recent rainfall and clear sky skies, the catchment is relatively dry today.
+The weather around the catchment is currently recording 20°C. With 0mm of recent rainfall and partly cloudy skies, the catchment is relatively dry today.

 Future Outlook & Monitoring

-The Bureau of Meteorology's climate outlooks will play a pivotal role in predicting the future inflows for this catchment.
+Looking ahead, the trajectory of Somerset's water levels will depend heavily on upcoming seasonal rainfall patterns.
 Continuous telemetry and advanced hydrological modeling are employed to forecast storage changes.
 Given the unpredictable nature of Australia's climate, from La Niña flooding to El Niño droughts, maintaining a dynamic operational strategy for Somerset is absolutely essential.

 Location Map